• Skip to primary navigation

 Chocolate Pie Crust ingredients

-The chocolate pie crust is based off my no-fail All Butter Vodka Pie Dough recipe with the addition of dark cocoa powder and a bit of spicy cinnamon.
+The chocolate pie crust is based off my no-fail All Butter Vodka Pie Dough recipe with the addition of cocoa powder and a bit of spicy cinnamon.

 I like to use a pastry blender to cut the butter into the dough.
 It helps get the perfect texture without melting the butter too quickly.